bengisusaahin/bengisusaahin/README.md

 </a>

 <div align="left">
 A passionate software engineer from Turkey.
-I am a creative and results-driven full-stack web engineer with 3 years of IT experience including oversight of infrastructure, and software development.
-I am an enthusiast of web development, mobile development, game development, UI/UX Design, and project management.
+With 3 years of IT experience, I've honed my skills as a creative and results-oriented full-stack web developer.
+My journey includes overseeing infrastructure and driving software projects.
+I'm an avid enthusiast of web, mobile, and game development, as well as UI /UX design and project management.

 - 🌱 I’m currently learning **Android and Unity**